arangodb/docs/3.10/arangosearch-geospatial-search.md

 - The data needs to be pre-processed with a `geojson` or `geo_s2` Analyzer in case of GeoJSON or coordinate arrays in `[longitude, latitude]` order.

-- For coordinate arrays in `[latitude, longitude]` order coordinates using separate attributes, you need to use a `geopoint` Analyzer.
+- For coordinate arrays in `[latitude, longitude]` order or coordinate pairs using separate attributes, you need to use a `geopoint` Analyzer.

 **Custom Analyzers:**